kharryhsu/TCP-Clients-Server/README.md

 ---

+## Future Improvements

+- Packet Header Implementation: Add packet headers for better data parsing and protocol handling.

+- GUI Interface: Create a graphical user interface for improved usability and visualization.

+---

 ## Notes

 - Ensure the server is running before starting the client.

-- For communication on the same machine, you can use `localhost` or `127.0.0.1` as the server address.
+- Use `localhost` or `127.0.0.1` for communication on the same machine.

-- If running on different machines, ensure the server's IP address is accessible from the client machine (consider firewall settings and network configurations).
+- For communication across different machines, ensure the server's IP address is accessible and firewall settings allow connections.

-- The server tracks the number of connected clients and prints updates on the client connection status.
+- The server logs the connection status of clients and uses multithreading to handle multiple clients simultaneously.

-- Multithreading is used on the server side to handle multiple clients concurrently, allowing each client to communicate with the server without blocking others.